-The DTC will be made up of members of the public.
+The DTC will be made up of members of the public but can be chaired by either a member of the public or a professional patient and public involvement and engagement staff member, to facilitate discussions.
+Note, where the Chair is a professional patient and public involvement staff member, employed by an organisation affiliated with PIONEER, they will be non-voting.
 There will be an open application by letter to become members of the DTC following open advertisement on the PIONEER website.
 Members of the PIONEER team will assist with DTC selection.
 All members of the DTC must declare all relevant conflicts of interest, including any relationship to Data Requestors, or any stocks or shares held in relevant industry stakeholders.
 The DTC will be assisted by experts in data research, information governance, and UK data law; though these experts will have an advisory capacity only and will not be voting members of the DTC.
 There will be a nominated professional secretariat.
 There will be a DTC Chair.